 Why Stay in an Eco-Resort in Hawaii?

 The more you discover about a destination, the more memorable your trip will be.
-Eco-resorts will allow you to get close to nature while learning about the local culture and heritage.
+Eco-resorts are some of the best places to stay in Hawaii as they allow you to get close to nature while learning about the local culture and heritage.

-Whether you choose to stay overlooking Hawaii’s incredible beaches or high up on the volcanic slopes, you’ll enjoy an experience of this magical island like no other.
+Whether you choose to stay on a beach during your Hawaii trip, or high up on the volcanic slopes, you’ll enjoy an experience of this magical island like no other.
 Plus, you get the added benefit of knowing that your stay is having a minimal impact on the environment.

 What is an Eco-Lodge?

-An eco-lodge or eco-resort is any accommodation that strives to respect and protect the environment.
+An eco-lodge or eco-resort is any accommodation that strives to respect and protect the environment in some way.
 This is done by committing to various initiatives that minimize the impact of its operations.
 Methods include using renewable energy, eliminating single-use plastics, composting, and recycling.

 Rainforest Eco Cabin